We have information you must know before you buy the Escalade.

 Cargo space behind the 50/50-split third row in the Escalade is on par with other luxury SUVs with three rows of seats; in other words, hauling anything but groceries will likely require the third-row seat to be folded.
 And while some competitors have power third-row seats that fold into the floor, the Escalade's seats must be removed for a flat floor, but it has the edge in overall space.
 Removing the seats requires only a tug on one handle, but they are quite bulky and heavy and must be left at home to get the big cargo space.

 Loading cargo requires a 32-inch lift to the load floor, where tie-down hooks ease securing the load.
 A power liftgate is standard on Escalade and ESV.
+The EXT's cargo flexibility matches that of the Chevrolet Avalanche.
+(See our review of the Avalanche for details on the GM's innovative Midgate.)

 Magnetic Ride Control uses a variety of sensors to measure road surface and vehicle parameters 1,000 times per second and adjust the shock damping accordingly.
 That adjustment is done magnetically, changing the thickness of the shock fluid (that's filled with tiny magnetic particles) for maximum control of the shock.
 This system has been used advantageously on expensive imports and the Corvette for a few years, and is often paired on the Escalade with the 22-inch wheels.

-The six-speed automatic transmission shifts imperceptibly except during full-throttle acceleration; it's tuned for mileage so it up-shifts quickly and needs a firm shove on the gas pedal to downshift.
+The 6-speed automatic transmission shifts imperceptibly except during full-throttle acceleration; it's tuned for mileage so it up-shifts quickly and needs a firm shove on the gas pedal to downshift.
 A Tow/Haul mode holds gears longer, or the driver can select gears manually via a button on the column-mounted shift lever.
 The multi-information display in the instrument cluster clearly displays the selected gear.

 All-wheel drive is available for the Escalade.
 It's a full-time system oriented around sure-footed traction on slippery pavement, rather than creeping through boulder fields or climbing steep grades.
 There is no low-range gearing.
 It works particularly well in slushy conditions with inconsistent grip, improving handling stability and traction and helping the driver better control the vehicle.
 We strongly recommend it for winter weather, and it's a great aid in the rain or on any slippery surface.